Bird flu infests 99,744 poultry in Central Region

 She said the affected farmers did not have functional foot baths coupled with poor general hygiene ethics.

-"Farmers must draw boundaries for visitors on farms, limit visitations to other poultry farms, practice sound rodent and pest control programs, avoid contact with non-commercial poultry or wild birds, and undertake daily inspection of flocks among others," she said.
+"Farmers must draw boundaries for visitors on farms, limit visitations to other poultry farms, practice sound rodent and pest control programmes, avoid contact with non- commercial poultry or wild birds, and undertake daily inspection of flocks among others," she said.

 Additionally, they should avoid the movement of poultry and poultry products within and from the affected districts to other parts of the country.